gruvix/CRUD-Clubs/README.md

 This project serves as a playground for exploring full-stack web development concepts.
-It began with a basic Express/Handlebars structure and evolved to incorporate React, NestJS, NextJS, and TypeScript for a comprehensive frontend and backend experience.
-I also integrated Cypress and Jest for robust testing.
+It began with a basic Express/Handlebars structure and evolved to incorporate React, NestJS, NextJS, and TypeScript for a comprehensive frontend and backend experience as well as Cypress and Jest for robust testing.

 ## Expanded Description of Key Features: <a name="team-management"></a>